 Who am I?
 Where am I right now?
 What am I supposed to do right now?

 In our search for answers, we found each other again.

-In the same way I had held space for myself to embark on a regular yoga practice, I began to hold space for those around me – be it a friend going through a divorce, or a colleague who suddenly found himself retrenched.
-The act of simply showing up and being present for another without distraction or judgment, was a deeply healing process.
+In the same way I had held space for myself to embark on a regular yoga practice, I began to hold space for those around me – be it a friend going through a divorce, or a colleague who suddenly found herself retrenched.
+The act of simply showing up and being present for another without distraction or judgement, was a deeply healing process.

 Our conversations no longer revolved solely around work, where we had been, where we were going.
 We talked about books that deepened our inner journeys, battling fear and anxiety, responding with compassion instead of anger, and maintaining equanimity in a world paralysed by modern malaise.